iqtree/iqtree.github.io/doc/AliSim.md

 * `-s example.phy` is the option to supply the input alignment.

-In this example, AliSim first runs IQ-TREE to a phylogenetic tree and the best-fit substitution model (using ModelFinder) with its parameters from the input alignment `example.phy`.
-After that, AliSim generates an alignment based on the inferred tree and the best-fit substitution model.
-Moreover, AliSim also copies the gap patterns from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
-To disable this feature, users could add the option `--no-copy-gaps` to the command line.
+In this example, AliSim internally runs IQ-TREE to infer a phylogenetic tree and the best-fit substitution model (using ModelFinder) with its parameters from the input alignment `example.phy`.
+After that, AliSim simulates a new alignment based on the inferred tree and model and copies the gaps from the input alignment `example.phy` to the output alignment `alignment_mimic.phy`.
+To disable this feature, use `--no-copy-gaps` option.

-Simulating alignments from a random tree
+Simulating along a random tree
 ------------------
 <div class="hline"></div>

-AliSim supports users in producing alignments from a random tree generated by biologically plausible models (such as Yule-Harding, Uniform, and Birth-Death processes).
+AliSim can simulate alignments along a random tree under biologically plausible processes such as Yule-Harding, Uniform, and Birth-Death.
 As an example:

     # simulate 1000-taxon alignment under Yule-Harding random tree model
     iqtree2 --alisim alignment_yh -t RANDOM{yh/1000}